 Alex's research interests include

-He is currently completing a monograph on The Political Thriller in Its Global Context, to be published by Edinburgh University Press in 2019.
+He is currently completing a monograph on The Political Thriller in Its Global Context, forthcoming from Edinburgh University Press.

 Alex is one of the founding members of the British Association of Film, Television and Screen Studies and sits on the editorial boards of the journals Film Studies, Journal of Italian Cinema and Media Studies, Open Screens and Cine-Excess, as well as on the executive committee of the Centre for Film and Media Research.
 He is also joint series editor of the Routledge book series Remapping World Cinema.